Xenia Pestova Bennett piano

 The Goldberg Variations is one of Bach's most iconic compositions.
 On the surface it is a simply beautiful keyboard work based around a tranquil aria.
 Beneath lies a labyrinth of astonishing musical invention that has captivated musicians, composers and audiences for centuries.

-Karlheinz Essel’s Gold.Berg.Werk reimagines Bach’s music for piano and live electronics.
-Gorgeous time-stretched harmonies that quote and transform the original material, are manipulated in real time and played back on speakers between the original piano variations.
+Pioneering Austrian composer Karlheinz Essel’s Gold.Berg.Werk reimagines Bach’s music for piano and live electronics.
+Gorgeous time-stretched harmonies that quote and transform the original material, are manipulated in real time and played back on spatialised loudspeakers between the original piano variations.

-Bringing together baroque and contemporary sounds, no two performances of this fascinating musical experience are ever the same.
+Bringing together baroque and contemporary sounds, Gold.Berg.Werk transcends itself and becomes a new piece in its own right, creating a sense of space and distance unimaginable in Bach's time.
+No two performances of this fascinating musical experience are ever the same.

-Xenia Pestova Bennett is an innovative performer and educator.
-Described as “a powerhouse of contemporary keyboard repertoire” (Tempo), “stunning” (Wales Arts Review), “ravishing” (Pizzicato) and “remarkably sensuous” (New Zealand Herald) in the international press, she has earned a reputation as a leading interpreter of uncompromising repertoire alongside masterpieces from the past.
+Described as “a powerhouse of contemporary keyboard repertoire” (Tempo), “stunning” (Wales Arts Review), “ravishing” (Pizzicato) and “remarkably sensuous” (New Zealand Herald) in the international press, pianist Xenia Pestova Bennett's performances have earned her a reputation as a leading interpreter of uncompromising repertoire alongside masterpieces from the past.

 Irish composer Ed Bennett was born in Bangor, Co.Down.
 His music, which has been described in the press as "anarchic" (Irish Times), "manic" (Classical Music) and "thrilling" (Gramophone) is often characterised by its strong rhythmic energy, extreme contrasts and the combination of acoustic, electronic and multimedia elements.
 It was recently described in The Guardian as "unclassifiable, raw-nerve music of huge energy and imagination" and by Sinfini Music as "one of the most scintillating voices to emerge of late from the British Isles".
 His body of work includes large-scale orchestral works, ensemble pieces, solo works, electronic music, opera, installations and works for dance and film.
 In 2019 he was awarded the Arts Council of Northern Ireland’s Major Individual Artist Award, the highest honour awarded to an artist from the region.